UNM sociologist introduces idea of “street race”

 Professor of Sociology Dr. Nancy López was recently promoted to full professor in the sociology department.

-López this year was awarded two prestigious recognitions including the 2018 William Foote Whyte Award from the American Sociological Association (ASA) as well as being elected for a three-year term as the ASA secretary-elect beginning August 2018.
+López this year was awarded two prestigious recognitions including the 2018 William Foote Whyte Award for Sociological Practice and Public Sociology from the American Sociological Association (ASA) as well as being elected for a four-year term as the ASA secretary-elect beginning August 2018.

 López has made great strides in changing the conversation in sociology as of late with her current focus of research, the “street race” concept.
 López, who also co-founded and continues to direct the Institute for the Study of “Race” and Social Justice at UNM, was the lead author of the publication entitled, “What’s Your “Street Race”?
 Leveraging Multidimensional Measures of Race and Intersectionality for Examining Physical and Mental Health Status among Latinxs.”